gritzko/swarm-ron-docs/matrix.md

 Some closing remarks on scalability.

+First of all, note that we assume a super-peer network.
+There is a distinction between [peers and clients](replica.md).
+Peers are long-lived established identities.

 Even in a super-peer network, the number of peers may be large.
 An entanglement matrix has a size of O(N^2), i.e. quadratic.
 The fact that we need such a big data structure may seem depressing at first.